 - You plan to set up services like Anycast, which will occupy more IPs

-- Some devices that you use (for example Mikrotik routers) may require
+- Some devices that you use (for example, Mikrotik routers) may require

 /30

-blocks when establishing tunnels for peering.- In the later peering stage, Linux servers can set up point-to-point tunnels between any pair of single IPs, such as
+blocks when establishing tunnels for peering.- In the later peering stage, Linux servers can set up point-to-point

 172.22.76.185/32